 Introduced in 2019 as an alloy line of electric assist road bikes and commuter bikes (which might just be the best looking e-commuter bike we’ve seen), the BH Core gets a sleeker Carbon version for 2021.

 It’s not just the frame that’s changed, either.
 While the original models maxed out at 115km range (71.5 miles), the new one gets up to 165km with the stock 540Wh battery.

 Add on the XPRO external booster battery and that bumps it up to 720Wh, giving it a max range of 220km (137 miles)!
-What’s particularly cool about the add on battery is that it’s bottle cage is the electric connection to the bike.
-Just bolt the cage on, and when you slip the battery (which looks very much like a water bottle) into it, it’s connected to the system.
-Or just use the cage for an actual water bottle when you don’t need the juice.
+What’s particularly cool about the add on battery is that its bottle cage is the electrical connection to the bike.
+Just bolt the cage on, and when you slip the battery (which looks very much like a water bottle) into it, it’s connected to the system – no extra wires needed.
+Or, just use the cage for an actual water bottle when you don’t need the added juice.

-Like the original ally model, it gets a full integrated cockpit with full internal routing from controls to the derailleurs and brakes.
+Like the original alloy models, it gets a completely integrated cockpit with full internal routing from controls to the derailleurs and brakes.
 Aero shaping polishes things off.
 The display and control button is integrated into the stem’s top cap, so it’s virtually invisible when not needed.
 An app gives you more control over the settings and assistance at each level.
-It’s available in 5 stock colors, or you can customize it.
+The new e-bike available in 5 stock colors, or you can customize it.